muratk5n/thirdwave/en/2021/05/farmers-foragers-fossils.md

 each other: because the gods loved the rulers, the rulers were rich, and the fact that the rulers were rich showed that the gods loved them...

-When protests and threats failed to change elite behavior, farmers sometimes took direct action, but when they did do this, they regularly insisted that they were attacking only the local authorities rather than the ultimate authority, be he king, emperor, or pope.
-The distant ruler, they asserted, remained virtuous, but his underlings were betraying him (“The tsar is good, but the boyars are bad,” went a Russian saying).
-By attacking these wicked minions, the logic of peasant resistance said, rebels were actually helping the king maintain the Old Deal...

 Socrates, the Buddha, Zoroaster, and Jesus [called Axial thinkers]
 .. seem to have agreed on the general point of the exercise: that